nataliebenjes/Uncle-Iro-s-Tea-Shop/README.md

 5. See the remaining ounces of tea in a crate.
 Each crate contains roughly 130 ounces.
 6. Sell an ounce of tea with a single click.
 The remaining ounces will update accordingly.

-## Themes
+## Tree

-This application supports various themes, but for the purpose of this README, we'll focus on the Tea Shop theme.
-You'll be tracking the number of ounces of loose-leaf tea sold.

 - One crate of tea contains 130 ounces of loose-leaf tea.
 - Every sale decrements one ounce of tea from the crate until it is empty.

-## User Stories

-To ensure that the application meets your needs, consider the following user stories:

-- As a user, I want to easily navigate and view available tea options.
-- For each item, I want to see its name, origin, price, and type (e.g., green, black, herbal).
-- As a user, I want to add a new crate of tea to the inventory with relevant details.
-- I want to click on a crate to view its detailed information.
-- I want to see the remaining ounces of tea in a crate.
-- I want to be able to sell a pound of tea with a single click.

 ## Usage

 1. **Viewing Available Tea Options**
 - Upon opening the application, you'll see a list of available types of tea.
 Click on any item to view its details.
+For each item, the user can see its name, origin, price, and type (e.g., green, black, herbal).

 2. **Adding a New Crate of Tea**
 - Navigate to the "Add New Tea Crate" page and fill in the required details (name, origin, price, type, and quantity).